Rules of the Day

 Read: Section 6.4D-E in the eBook.

-Start working on the Homework Problem Set 5, due at 10 PM on Wednesday, October 12.
-Click here to access the Homework Problem Set 5.
+After you finish working on Problem Set 5, you can start working on the Homework Problem Set 6, due at 10 PM on Tuesday, October 15.
+Click here to access the Homework Problem Set 6.
 Note there are Aktiv Learning and Gradescope Questions, and you MUST DO BOTH.